Introduction

 Current limitations

-While the application has been used a few times already at different kinds of events, it is still considered pre-release.
+While the application has been used and tested at different kinds of events, this is open source software made by people in their free time.
 Please read the list of limitations.

 - Webcam support may not be working in some cases (depending on OS and frame format used by the webcam).